BUSA342-184/f08-dicts-wildanton/README.md

 collab.sakaiproject.org,27
 ```

-One way that you may accomplish this is by using the `csv.writerows()` method, after connecting the filehandle to the `STDOUT` as follows
+One way that you could accomplish this is by using the `csv.writerows()` method, after connecting the filehandle to the `STDOUT` as follows:
 ```
 # to access STDOUT
 import sys